nodejitsu/node-cloudservers/README.md

 </pre>

 ### Working with Servers
-If you have already created a some Rackspace CloudServer instances it is easy to get them from your account with node-cloudservers with the getServers method.
+If you have already created a some [Rackspace CloudServer][4] instances it is easy to get them from your account with node-cloudservers with the getServers method.
 This method takes an optional first parameter that when set to true will return all details for the servers:
 <pre>
   cloudservers.getServers(true, function (servers) {
     // Inspect the servers that have been returned